ianhandel/bossier/README.md

 A package in development to import data from [Bristol] Online Surveys

-A pretty thin wrapper round the tidymetadata package
+A pretty thin wrapper round the sjlabelled package

 Do not use this package yet!